-- Do you have any spirit guides or strong ancestors who maintained their positivity within a place of pain?
-Can they guide you to a place of confidence and mental wellbeing.
+- Do you have any spirit guides or strong ancestors who maintained their positivity in a place of pain?
+Can they guide you to a place of confidence and mental well-being?

 - If you do not have access to Black or Indigenous social workers, then reach out to White social workers.

 - Make them accountable to explain their UNDERSTANDING of their place within White supremacy.

 - What are they doing to honour Black Lives Matter?

 - Are they unlearning their racism and their colonialism?

 - Are they learning the Truth and doing the work that they need to do for Reconciliation?